-It includes classes for most known structures in the file format that makes it relatively very easy to create brand new effects from scratch.
-It also has functions that allow you to modify existing effects in different ways: scaling, recoloring, converting between games, and more.
+It includes classes for all known structures in the file format that makes it relatively easy to create brand new effects from scratch.
+It also has functions that allow you to modify existing effects in many different ways: scaling, recoloring, converting between games, and more.

 The library is available on npm, so you can use a package manager like npm, yarn or pnpm to install it.